 Prospective Treatment Regimens

-For most typical sleep disorders not associated with underlying organic or psychological malfunctions, such as dementia among others, there are several therapies that have proven successful for many.
+For most typical sleep disorders not associated with underlying organic or psychological malfunctions, such as dementia, among others, there are several therapies that have proven successful.
 Before prescribing a hypnotic medication, physicians and specialists will often recommend alternate courses of action such as those described below.

-Lifestyle changes that may improve symptoms of certain sleep disorders include adjusting the amount of exposure to daylight, changing the timing of their normal daily routines— such as exercise and meal times — and implementing a scheduled nap or naps during the day.
+Lifestyle changes that may improve symptoms of certain sleep disorders include adjusting the amount of exposure to daylight, changing the timing of the normal daily routine — such as exercise and meal times — and implementing a scheduled nap or naps during the day.

-Sleep Hygiene Patients: Patients are educated about how to encourage healthy sleep habits, such as avoiding television and computer screens at least an hour before attempting to sleep, avoiding self-medication through drugs and alcohol, and how activity and nourishment schedules interact with circadian rhythms.
+Sleep hygiene involves education about how to encourage healthy sleep habits, such as avoiding television and computer screens at least an hour before attempting to sleep, avoiding self-medication through drugs and alcohol, and how activity and nourishment schedules interact with circadian rhythms.

-Melatonin: produced naturally by the brain at night, this hormone appears to play a part in regulating the circadian cycle.
-Patients are prescribed regulated doses at specific times.
+Produced naturally by the brain at night, this hormone appears to play a part in regulating the circadian cycle.
+With melatonin therapy, patients are prescribed regulated doses of melatonin at specific times.

 Understanding how the circadian rhythm impacts and is impacted by both lifestyle habits and underlying physiological and environmental factors is crucial to helping individuals attain relief from sleep disorders.
 It may help some to know that they can make tremendous impacts on their quality of sleep simply by avoiding the stimulating light cues sent by computers and televisions, which tell the brain to wake up.
 However, sometimes more intensive therapies are necessary to alleviate a more serious circadian disruption.